"Boss lady": Tracey & hubby slayed in glorious outfits to Tima Kumkum's wedding

 Born Cynthia Tima Yeboah, Tima Kumkum and her significant partner climaxed their traditional wedding with a lavish white ceremony on Saturday, July 15.

-The film star adorned a one-hand straight dress styled with glittering stones while her husband rocked Agbada to complement her look.
+The film star Tracey Boakye adorned a one-hand straight dress styled with glittering stones while her husband rocked Agbada to complement her look.

 Tracey Boakye shares video

-The mum of three and entertainer took to her vibrant social media account to share a video accentuating their wardrobe choices for the occasion.
+The mum of three and entertainer took to her vibrant social media account to share a video accentuating their wardrobe choices for the wedding of Tima Kumkum.

 Tima Kumkum looks heavenly in a white lace gown designed with glittering necklace for her luxurious wedding wedding